Jordan Oesterle: Boston Bruins

 After a lone season with the Flames, Oesterle continued his journeyman career in signing a two-year, two-way contract with the Boston Bruins on July 1, 2024.

-Nashville Predators
+Nashville Predators and retirement

 On March 5, 2025, Oesterle was waived by the Bruins, and was subsequently claimed by the Nashville Predators the following day.

+On July 13, 2026, as an unrestricted free agent, Oesterle announced his retirement from professional hockey after 12 years.

 International play

 Following his breakout season with the Blackhawks in 2017-18, Oesterle was added to the United States roster to make his international debut at the 2018 IIHF World Championship in Denmark.
 Oesterle was the United States extra defenseman at the tournament and only appeared in one game, garnering one assist, in helping claim the bronze medal.